Zodiac Killer: Robert Domingos and Linda Edwards

-On June 2, 1963, on the beach at Tajiguas in Santa Barbara County, California, an unidentified sniper fired two shots from a .22 caliber gun at a group of teenagers.
-None of them were hit.
-On June 4, on a beach within Gaviota State Park, just west of Tajiguas, Robert George Domingos (18) and his fiancée Linda Faye Edwards (17) were shot dead by an unidentified person.
-They were at the beach while skipping school at Lompoc High School for Senior Ditch Day.
-On June 5, when the couple had not returned home, their parents called the police.
-During a police search, several of the couple's belongings, like Edwards' purse, were inside Domingos' car.
+On June 2, 1963, an unidentified sniper shot at a group of teenagers on the beach at Tajiguas in Santa Barbara County, California.
+The sniper fired two shots from a .22 caliber weapon, but missed.
+Two days later, an unidentified person shot and killed two Lompoc High School students on a beach within Gaviota State Park, just west of Tajiguas.
+On June 4, Robert George Domingos (18) and his fiancée Linda Faye Edwards (17) were spending Senior Ditch Day at the beach.
+When the couple did not return home, their parents called police.
+Police conducted a search, and discovered Edwards's purse and several of the couple's belongings inside Domingos's car.

-Police believed that the assailant attempted to bind the couple with pre-cut rope.
-This was the same modus operandi as the Lake Berryessa attacks.
-It is likely that when the victims got loose and tried to flee, the killer shot them repeatedly in the back and chest.
-Domingos was shot 11 times and Edwards 8 times.
-The killer placed their bodies in a small shack nearby, and tried to burn it to the ground.
-The firearm was probably a .22 caliber semi-automatic rifle, like the Tajiguas and Lake Herman Road incidents.
-The Winchester Western Super X copper-coated bullets also matched the Zodiac's.
-The lot number of the .22 ammunition was traced to an April purchase from a store in Santa Barbara.
-The only other place that lot number turned up was at Vandenberg Air Force Base near Lompoc.
-Investigators looked into purchases of the ammunition at both locations.
+Based on the evidence at the scene, detectives believed the killer bound the couple with pre-cut rope, using the same modus operandi in the Lake Berryessa attacks.
+Detectives theorized the victims managed to free themselves, and the killer shot them repeatedly in their backs and chests as they tried to flee.
+Domingos was shot 11 times; Edwards was shot 8 times.
+The killer placed the bodies in a nearby shack, and set it afire.
+Police believed the weapon was a .22 caliber semi-automatic rifle, similar to the Tajiguas and Lake Herman Road incidents.
+Like Zodiac, the killer used Winchester Western Super X copper-coated ammunition.
+Investigators traced the ammunition lot number to a purchase in April from one of two locations: a store in Santa Barbara, or Vandenberg Air Force Base near Lompoc.

-In a 1972 press conference, Santa Barbara County Sheriff John Carpenter stated "there now appears to be a high degree of probability" that the Zodiac committed the murders, and "although the anticipated response to this statement would be one of skepticism, let me say that we do not make this assertion frivolously."
+In a 1972 press conference, Santa Barbara County Sheriff John Carpenter stated "there now appears to be a high degree of probability" the Zodiac committed the murders, and "although the anticipated response to this statement would be one of skepticism, let me say we do not make this assertion frivolously."
 When SFPD detectives Bill Armstrong and Dave Toschi investigated the murders in 1972, Toschi said a connection is possible.
 A classmate of Domingos and Edwards, who later became a clinical psychologist and police officer, said in 2011, "I believe the murders were the work of the Zodiac killer, but I can't prove it."